 Sometimes the screws and plates inserted to enable the bone to heal properly are removed, while at other times, they will remain in place permanently.
 The orthopedic repair procedures which are currently being used are so advanced at this point in time that many horses will heal the break and the affected bone will be as strong as before the break.
 The opportunity for the horse to return to previous activities is very good provided the appropriate care is given as quickly as possible.
 You should expect that your horse will likely need 4 to 6 months of rest before a return to normal activities.

 My horse has DSLD that is quite far along.
 In the past few months I've notice what I think is his middle phalanx bone on his right front protruding.
 This week his leg is swelling is quite a bit and when I push on the bone it is painful.
 His pasturns are dropped and worse on this leg.
 Is it possible there is a fracture due to his stretched ligaments?
 I do work with my vet closely but have yet to ask her about this.
+Thank you

 Was this experience helpful?